A note on the largest sum-free sets of integers: Acknowledgements

 \section{Acknowledgements}

-The research is partially supported by the Arnold O. Beckman Research Award (Campus Research Board RB2101).
-The authors would like to thank George Shakan for carefully reading the first draft of the paper and for making many useful comments.
+The authors thank George Shakan for carefully reading the first draft of the paper and for making many useful comments.
+They would also like to thank the anonymous referee for a detailed report with many helpful suggestions.